ingobeans/Auto-OWL-Watcher/readme.md

 ## **-------------------  Setup instructions  -------------------**

+1. Install Python.

+2. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium`

-1. Go into settings.py and change youtube_api_key to your Youtube API Key.
+3. Go into settings.py and change youtube_api_key to your Youtube API Key.
 (How to get API key:  https://blog.hubspot.com/website/how-to-get-youtube-api-key)

-2. You can also setup a discord webhook, and change webhook_url to your webhook url.
-This is if you want the script to log to your discord channel reather then the console output.
-I recommend turning down logging_level to 3, if you're using webhook logging (so you dont get spammed).

-## **-------------------  Tips  -------------------**

-Personally I enable discord_webhook_logging (and setup a discord webhook, and edit webhook_url), turn down logging_level to 3 and open the script using "launch headless.vbs".
-This way there is no annoying command prompt window and it still logs if it runs in to an error and when it begins watching a stream (through discord).
+4. You can now run the script by running "launch headless.vbs"

 ## **-------------------  How it works  -------------------**